vogler/epaper-downloader/README.md

 This downloads {chromium, firefox, webkit} (742 MB) to a cache in home ([doc](https://playwright.dev/docs/browsers#managing-browser-binaries)).

 ## Usage
-Run `npm handelsblatt login` to open a browser to login (and also download after).
+Run `npm handelsblatt login` to open a browser to login (and also download the current epaper after).

 Run `node handelsblatt` to download the current epaper into a folder `downloads`.
 This will run in headless mode, i.e., not show any browser UI.
 It will exit if you are not logged in.